dsc-courses/practice.dsc10.com/problems/pretest/double-discount.md

 # BEGIN PROB

 A bicycle shop is going out of business and has a 30% discount on all bikes.
 I also have a coupon for an additional 40% off any bike.
 As compared to the original price, what discount will I get if I use my coupon on top of the going-out-of-business discount?
+Solve this problem without a calculator.

 # BEGIN SOLUTION